-To empirically evaluate the performance of TRIEDS, we conduct several experiments for door states detection in a commercial office environment with different transmitter-receiver locations.
+To empirically evaluate the performance of TRIEDS, we conduct several experiments for door states detection in a commercial office environment with different TX-RX locations.

-To begin with, a simple LOS experiment for validating the feasibility of TRIEDS is conducted in a controlled environment, with 7 transmitter locations, one receiver location and two events.
-Then, the validation is further extended to both LOS and non-line-of-sight (NLOS) cases in a controlled office environment with 3 receiver locations, 15 locations for transmitter and 8 targeted doors made of wood.
+To begin with, a simple LOS experiment for validating the feasibility of TRIEDS is conducted in a controlled environment, with seven TX locations, one RX location and two events.
+Then, the validation is further extended to both LOS and NLOS cases in a controlled office environment with three RX locations, 15 locations for TX and eight targeted doors made of wood.
 Meanwhile, experiments are conducted in an uncontrolled indoor environment during normal working hours with people around.
-Furthermore, the performance of the proposed TRIEDS is also compared with that of the RSS-based indoor monitoring approach, which can be easily extracted from the channel information and classified the using k-nearest neighbor (kNN) method.
-To further evaluate the accuracy of the proposed TRIEDS in real environments, the performance of TRIEDS with intentional human movements is studied.
+Furthermore, the performance of the proposed TRIEDS is also compared with that of the RSS-based indoor monitoring approach, which can be easily extracted from the channel information and classified the using k-nearest neighbor method.
+To further evaluate the accuracy of the proposed TRIEDS in real environments, the performance of TRIEDS with intentional HMs is studied.
 Last but not least, results of TRIEDS being as a guard system to secure a closed room are discussed.